Naveenpv67/aop_springboot/README.md

 Now, whenever you call any method in the com.example.taskmanager.controllers package, the LoggingAspect aspect will be applied and logging statements will be generated automatically.

 This is just a simple example of how AOP can be used in a Spring Boot application.
 AOP can also be used for other cross-cutting concerns, such as security, caching, and performance monitoring.
 The key advantage of AOP is that it allows you to separate these concerns from the rest of your code, making it easier to maintain and modify your application.

+While logging is a common use case for AOP, Spring AOP can be used for a variety of cross-cutting concerns such as security, transaction management, caching, and more.
+A cross-cutting concern is a behavior that cuts across multiple modules or layers of an application, and cannot be implemented in a single location.

+Spring AOP provides a way to modularize these cross-cutting concerns and apply them consistently throughout the application without having to modify the core business logic.
+This improves code maintainability, reusability, and allows for easier testing.

+So, while logging is one example of a cross-cutting concern that can be addressed using AOP, there are many other use cases where AOP can be helpful.